Elvis10ten/pcas/README.md

 }
 ```

 All hosts can send a parcel to the PCAS multicast group and can join the group to receive parcels.
-Hosts don't need to care about the actual IP address of each discrete host on the LAN.
+The local IP addresses of discrete hosts is not required.
 The multicast configs can be found in the `TransportConfig` class:

 ```kotlin
 internal object TransportConfig {